reply-fr/sustainable-personal-accounts/workbooks/full-setup-of-spa.md

 Note: the `make shell` command ensures that you are using the local virtual python environment that was created during the setup.

 Note: the [bootstrap of CDK](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html) is required if you have not used CDK yet on the target AWS account and region.
 This is an idempotent command; it can be run multiple times without inconvenience.

-Note: if CDK complains about assumed role, then ensure that the environment variable `AWS_DEFAULT_REGION` is not contradicting with the region set in settings file.
-You can unset the variable `AWS_DEFAULT_REGION` to be sure.

 ## Step 12.
 Inspect the solution <a id="step-12"></a>